-We are pleased to offer a large and growing selection of superior quality, certified organic and conventional CO2 Extracts that are well suited for use within aromatherapy, personal care and cosmetic applications.
+We are pleased to offer a large and growing selection of superior quality, certified organic and conventional CO2 Supercritical and Subcritical Extracts that are well suited for use within aromatherapy, personal care and cosmetic applications.

-CO2 Supercritical Extracts, also known as Carbon Dioxide Extracts, CO2 Extracts or simply CO2s, are extracted using carbon dioxide as a solvent.
-Using equipment specifically designed for CO2 extraction, carbon dioxide can be carefully pressurized and converted into a supercritical, liquid-like state.
-In this state, the carbon dioxide becomes a safe and effective solvent that enables all of the desirable constituents of the botanical material to be collected without the risk of heat degradation or exposure to potentially toxic solvents.
+CO2 Extracts, also known as Carbon Dioxide Extracts, CO2 Extracts or simply CO2s, are extracted using pressurized carbon dioxide as a solvent.
+Using equipment specifically designed for CO2 extraction, carbon dioxide is carefully pressurized to become a safe and effective solvent that enables extraction of all of the desirable constituents present in the botanical material without the risk of heat degradation or exposure to potentially toxic solvents.
 Once the extraction is complete, the carbon dioxide is allowed to return to its natural gaseous state, leaving behind only the pure extract.

-CO2 Selects are typically extracted at lower pressure and typically contain only the more volatile CO2-soluble components.
-The heavier waxes, resins, and color compounds are not present in CO2 Selects.
-CO2 Selects resemble steam distilled essential oils in composition and beneficial applications, however, they typically offer a longer shelf life and may contain more volatile components that cannot be extracted using steam distillation.
+CO2 Select Extracts are CO2 Supercritical Extracts that are generally extracted at lower pressures than are CO2 Total Extracts.
+Select Extracts typically contain the more volatile CO2-soluble components with molecules consisting of molecules ranging between C5 to C25.
+The heavier waxes, resins, and color compounds are generally not present in CO2 Selects.
+These extracts somewhat resemble steam distilled essential oils in composition and beneficial applications, however, they typically offer more volatile components that cannot be extracted using steam distillation.

 CO2 Extract Benefits:

 [Source: Mark Webb, Course: CO2 Extracts: The How, What, Where, When & Why. v1.3 - v1.6.
 2017-2019.]